5HT2/ranet-clone/README.md

 A searchable clone of russianplanes.net, for transparency and ease of identifying planes.

+A torrent of the (partial) dataset is available [here](https://the-eye.eu/public/Random/torrents/russianaircraft.net_images.tar.torrent).

 ## What is this?

 This is a tool for